apache/yetus/asf-site-src/source/documentation/in-progress/precommit/plugins/asflicense.html.md

 # Description

 Runs the [Apache Creadur](http://creadur.apache.org) project's [Rat](http://creadur.apache.org/rat/) code to verify software licensing.
 Currently, `ant`, `gradle`, and `maven` have built-in support.
+The Apache Yetus container image also provides the jar file in /opt/apache-rat.
-For other build tools, the rat jar will need to be provided.
+For other build tools/scenarios, the rat jar will need to be provided.

 # Environment Variables